microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 ### Getting started

 1. Create a NuGet package containing WPF .NET Core controls and a [tools\VisualStudioToolsManifest.xml file](https://docs.microsoft.com/en-us/nuget/guides/create-ui-controls).
+Note that a UIFramework="WPF" attribute is required on ToolboxItems nodes on Visual Studio 16.7 Preview 3 or above.
 You could create your own package, or [build our sample package](#how-to-build-our-wpf-net-core-sample-package).
 2. Create a new directory somewhere on disk to serve as your NuGet fallback folder.
 3. Create a new text file with the extension .config (ex.
 MyFallbackFolder.config) in %ProgramFiles(x86)%\NuGet\Config.
 4. Add the following XML to the .config file, replacing c:\MyFallbackFolder with the actual path to your fallback folder.